japgolly/scalajs-react/doc/USAGE.md

 #### Backends

 In addition to props and state, if you look at the React samples you'll see that most components need additional functions and even (in the case of React's second example, the timer example), state outside of the designated state object (!).
-In this Scala version, all of that can be lumped into some arbitrary class you may provide, called a *backend*.
+In plain React with JS, functions such as helpers, event handlers, etc. which can have access to the component's props and state are just placed within the body of the component class.
+But since scalajs-react uses a builder to create the component class, you need another place for those.
+Instead they should be placed in some arbitrary class you may provide, called a *backend*.

 See the [online timer demo](http://japgolly.github.io/scalajs-react/#examples/timer) for an example.